 The story behind the art

-For many years I worked from the skeleton and drew my spine itself.
-When I became Artist in Residence at the medical school, I gained access to a whole new realm of anatomical reality.
+When I began my Visible skeleton series, my references were the human skeleton and my own x-rays.
+But in 2008, I became an artist in the world of medicine and gained access to a whole new realm of anatomical reality.

 The intricately intertwined muscles, tendons, blood vessels, and nerves I could see in the Anatomy Lab (like the inner structure of a lung, shown here) looked so different from the pictures in medical books, where the individual gives way to the generic, and the texture of real life is smoothed away.

-In the Anatomy Lab I drew from the spinal nerves themselves, visualizing their pathways from brain to body.
-I even got a chance to have my brain scanned and to draw from brain specimens in the neuroanatomy lab.
-I focused on the cerebellum, source of movement and proprioception, with its beautiful arbor vitae (tree of life).
+In the cadaver lab I could draw from the spinal cord and nerves, visualizing their pathways between brain and body.
+I even had my brain scanned for the purpose of art, and drew from brain specimens in the neuroanatomy lab, especially the cerebellum, source of movement and proprioception, with its beautiful arbor vitae (tree of life).